-Follow up immediately by contacting anyone who sought support or who showed signs of trauma during the service.
-Asking "Are you okay?" or "Do you want to talk about anything that was raised for you during the service" are good starters.
-Follow up with listening and supporting a person to access appropriate supports, referrals or to undertake reporting to authorities

-You can also send a general message of support to all participants, inviting contact and reminding people of support service details.
+- Immediately contacting anyone who sought support or who showed signs of trauma during the liturgy - "Are you okay?" or "Do you want to talk about anything that was raised for you during the Liturgy" are good starters; following up with listening and supporting a person to access appropriate supports, referrals or to undertake reporting to authorities - Sending a general message of support to all participants, inviting contact and reminding people of support service details.

-Remember to attend to your own self-care needs as well.
+Attend to your own self-care needs.

 Confidential debriefing may be required after supporting someone as they work through a traumatic experience.
 For specialised support for survivors of childhood sexual abuse, please contact Blue Knot Foundation 1300 657 380.